|Main Page <Variations in Irish Banknotes - Introduction <

 Minor Design Variations

-Throughout the series of Irish banknote issues, there were several varieties and variations in design, and slightly anomalous issues which do not warrant being classified as different Types.
+Throughout the series of Irish banknote issues there were several varieties and variations in design, and also slightly anomalous issues which do not warrant being classified as different Types.
 Some of these variations were transitory, appearing for a while and then disappearing again.
 Other variations remained as permanent changes.

 These variations were both accidental and introduced by design.
 What makes a variety or variation important is whether or not a banknote collector decides to collect the note as a separate entity along with the non-variant note.

 A brief summary of the variations follows, with linked pages giving greater detail and illustrations.

 There are several anomalous variations in the Lavery notes.

 First noted in literature around 1974, the mulberry variety notes have a random inking flaw producing variably dark serial numbers in place of normally bright red numbers on some notes.
 In some cases the ink variation appears to be almost black.
 The darker the ink of the mulberry, the more sought-after the note.
 They are about as scarce as replacement notes, with the ‘black’ ones being quite rare.
 They are regarded as a major variety amongst Irish notes.

 2. £1 note Extraordinary Issue (Dated 11.3.63, issued 1974) with special prefix, 01X and 02X

 In May 1974 a £1 note dated 11.3.63 was issued into circulation by the Central Bank of Ireland during a shortage of £1 notes.
 Mulberry serial numbers have also been seen on many of these notes.
 Speculation is that they were a special printing of some kind, most likely column sort notes or star replacement notes which were not then used.
 We know that they were printed, dated and numbered with the other Type 11 notes (Muimhneacháin, Whitaker signature combination), as the mulberry variation occurs on them with a similar frequency to the other mulberry £1 notes of this era.